OCA/event/event_product/README.rst

 * Wedding.
     * Variants:
-        * Until 50 attendees.
+        * Up to 50 attendees.
-        * Until 100 attendees.
+        * Up to 100 attendees.
         * In beach.
         * In countryfield.
 * Congress.
     * Variants:
-        * Until 50 attendees.
+        * Up to 50 attendees.
-        * Until 100 attendees.
+        * Up to 100 attendees.
 * Opening.
     * Variants:
         * 1 day.